Photo: alexbach.de

 Community Engagement

 I am an active member of the organization and management studies community, particularly within the paradox community, where I foster dialogue and collaboration.
-I emphasize organizational and community citizenship, actively supporting scholarly exchange, mentorship, and collective knowledge advancement.
+I emphasize organizational and community citizenship, actively supporting scholarly exchange, mentorship, and the advancement of collective knowledge.

 This engagement includes:

-• Member of the Organizing Committee PREP (Paradox Research Education Practice) Conference
+- Co-organizer of the PREP (Paradox Research Education Practice) Conference

-• Postdoc Representative on the Board of the Graduate School of the Faculty of Business, Economics, and Social Sciences, University of Hamburg
+- Postdoc Representative on the Board of the Graduate School, University of Hamburg